FRC1756-Argos/2022-Robot/README.md

 The first run may take a moment, but subsequent automatic runs are very fast.

 You'll now have the linter run before each commit!
-Due to limitations with Windows, the clang-format based formatting is only run as a GitHub action, but the action will make a commit or pull request with fixes.
+For compatibility with Windows, we recommend the pip version of clang-format, but wpi-format will find any installed `clang-format` binary in the system path.